USPS Gave Themselves 10 Years to Do an 18-Month Job

 If you ship products in the United States, USPS is probably part of your carrier mix.
 The question is whether an organization on a 10-year improvement plan is going to be a reliable partner for your business over the next three to five years.

-As we covered in [the first part of this series](/blog/parcel-pricing-broken-on-purpose), the legacy carriers — UPS and FedEx included — have their own problems with pricing opacity and surcharge complexity.
-But at least UPS and FedEx are publicly traded companies with boards, shareholders, and quarterly earnings calls that create some form of accountability.
+The two other major US legacy carriers, UPS and FedEx, have their own problems with pricing opacity and surcharge complexity.
+Still, they are publicly traded companies, with boards, shareholders, and quarterly earnings calls that create some form of accountability.
 Their stock price moves when they underperform.

-USPS has none of that.
-No shareholders.
-No board that can fire the Postmaster General for missing targets.
-No competitive pressure that forces urgency.
+US Postal has none of that — no shareholders, no board that can fire the Postmaster General for missing targets, and no competitive pressure that forces urgency.
 When you lose $9 billion and your response is to point at a 10-year plan and say you're on track, something is structurally broken beyond what any strategic plan can fix.

 ## The Market Is Already Responding